Special situations for freshman applicants

 If you're applying to UC Davis as a freshman and you have a special situation, follow the guidelines below to establish your academic record and make yourself stand out in the admission process.

 Homeschooling and Unapproved High Schools

-If you are a homeschooled student or attended a California high school without a UC-approved course list, you must establish your academic record through test scores or apply for transfer admission.
+If you are a homeschooled student or attended a California high school without a UC-approved course list, the University of California offers a few options for freshman admission or you may wish to consider applying for transfer admission.

 Graduating Early from High School